jayabdulraman/Some-Data-Visualizations/README.md

 # Some-Data-Visualizations

 I created some python data visualizations with the aim of working with external data file in csv, json format to be able to visualize them real time.
-This repository contains three of them.
+This repository contains five of them.
 They are:

 **Africa.py**